2010 and 2011 VW Golf TDI FAQ, forum, and buying checklist

 -All Golf TDI in the US will have black cloth seats only, all Jetta TDI will still have leatherette vinyl.
 The only TDI to get leather are Canadian highline trim cars. -Interior looks very similar but is different under the surface.
 More details on next point.

--Optional Dynaudio light advanced 300w stereo with 8 speakers, no subwoofer in Golf.
+-Optional Dynaudio "Excite" 300w stereo with 8 speakers, no subwoofer in Golf.
 All TDI with the standard stereo get the new premium 8 touchscreen stereo.
 Part of why only the new mk6 Golf gets the new Dynaudio is because while the interior door trim looks similar, underneath, the new mk6 door panel is different due to new assembly modules.
 You know if a car has Dynaudio if it has the tweeter trim and badge by the side view mirrors.
-Reviews of the Dynaudio are very good but the main criticism is that it doesn't have a subwoofer.
+Reviews of the Dynaudio are very good.
+The main criticism is that it doesn't have a subwoofer.

 -2 or 4 door TDI option in the US, Jetta is 4 door only.
 (Canada has 4 door Golf TDI only, no 2 door option w/TDI engine)